hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `local_auth_enabled` - (Optional) Whether local authentication methods is enabled.
 Defaults to `true`.
 Changing this forces a new Machine Learning Compute Cluster to be created.

+* `node_public_ip_enabled` - (Optional) Whether to enable public IP address on nodes.
+Defaults to `true`.
+Changing this forces a new Machine Learning Compute Cluster to be created.

 * `ssh_public_access_enabled` - (Optional) A boolean value indicating whether enable the public SSH port.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `subnet_resource_id` - (Optional) The ID of the Subnet that the Compute Cluster should reside in.
 Changing this forces a new Machine Learning Compute Cluster to be created.